by Steve Glor on Sep 24, 2024

 Prepare Your Lawn for Cooler Weather

 Your lawn also needs some TLC in September.
 After a long, hot summer, it’s time to prepare your grass for the cooler weather ahead.
 Start by aerating your lawn, which involves creating small holes in the soil to allow air, water, and nutrients to penetrate the grass roots.
 This helps alleviate compaction and promotes healthier growth.
-Yard Butler's Manual Lawn Coring Aerator is the best tool for this.

 Next, overseed your lawn with a cool-season grass blend to fill in any bare spots and encourage thick, lush growth.
 Finally, apply a fall fertilizer to give your lawn the nutrients it needs to thrive.
 September lawn care is essential for maintaining a green, healthy lawn, and these weekend gardening tasks will ensure your grass stays vibrant well into the fall.